-The sunset strip as its called is all about flash and bling in sin city as its sometimes known.
-A place of gambling, stage shows and Las Vegas Hotels.
-A Las Vegas Hotel is not your ordinary hotel. many of the hotels have attractions and themes unlike anywhere else in the world.
-A playground for adults, there are also plenty of things to do in Las Vegas with teens.
+The sunset strip as it’s called is all about neon signs and bling in sin city as it’s sometimes known.
+A place of gambling, casinos stage shows and Las Vegas Hotels.
+A Las Vegas Hotel is not your ordinary hotel. many of the hotels such as the Bellagio and Caesars Palace have attractions and themes unlike anywhere else in the world.
+A playground for adults, there are also plenty of things to do in Las Vegas with teenagers

 Know before you travel.
 Our top Las Vegas travel tips

 Travelling to Las Vegas can be an overwhelming experience, especially if it is your first time.
 There are so many things to think of before you decide on visiting Las Vegas with teenagers.
 Here we’ve got some information to get you planning your trip to Las Vegas with teens.

 You’ll never be short of options for your accommodation in Las Vegas.
 In Las Vegas, you find a range of Resorts, hotels, apartments and hostels.
 You will be sure to be able to find something to fit singles, couples, families and groups on every budget.
 If you’re not keen on any of our picks below or have specific needs, we recommend using Trip Advisor and Expedia to find the best prices in Las Vegas.

 - Luxury: Located only 700 meters from the centre of Las Vegas is the NoMad 5 star hotel.
 The hotel features a restaurant, private parking, outdoor swimming pool and a bar.
 Family rooms sleeping 4 starts from $280USD per night